GhostBSD-Community/Documentation/docs/en/E000-essentials/100-mount-external-drives.md

+---
+title: Mounting External Drives
+description: Guide to mounting external drives (exFAT, NTFS, UFS) in GhostBSD using GUI and terminal methods.
+---

-# Mounting External Drives in GhostBSD
+# Mounting External Drives

 This guide explains how to mount external drives, such as USB flash drives or external hard drives, in GhostBSD.
 It covers common filesystems including **exFAT**, **NTFS**, and **UFS**, using both graphical and terminal-based methods.
 GhostBSD provides user-friendly tools to make this process accessible for all users.